sciop-portfolio/Article-1546/Article.md

 We do need to pay attention to when `nums[i] == target`, e.g. subarrays of size 1.
 Empty subarrays are explicitly forbidden by the problem description, and with good reason.

 ##### Complexity Analysis
 Worst case, we never find a valid subarray and our set of complements keeps growing by one at each point.
-We always need to traverse the whole loop, and each time we need to make one lookup and one update to our set.
+We always need to traverse the whole loop, and each time we need to make one lookup and one addition to our set.

 Time complexity: ***O(n)***